Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 So what could be wrong with reading a guidebook before visiting Zagreb?

 Nothing particularly.
 It’s just that official guidebooks have a copy-paste model they apply to cities universally.
 10 best restaurants, 5 must-see places, you know the drill.
-They categorise your experience into formulaic chunks – sights, nightlife, cuisine – making you believe this is all there is to a place.
+They categorise your experience into formulaic chunks.
+For example, you get recommendations about sights, nightlife, cuisine… And you think this is all there is to a place.

 I’m a huge advocate of picking a local’s brain for the best time in Zagreb.

-But some of these big ‘like a local’ brands replicate their print siblings: they start in one place and soon clone to encompass the whole world.
-Do you honestly believe every city’s local knowledge is formed and spread in the same way globally?
+But some of these big ‘like a local’ brands replicate their print siblings.
+In short, they start in one place and soon clone to encompass the whole world.
+Do you honestly believe every city’s local knowledge is formed and spread in the same way?
 I don’t.

 Which is why you should get your free copy of the locally made guide Zagreb For You.
 Find it at any tourist information office, most museums and local cafes.